-You look at your beautiful child and realize he's become a smarter but more demanding — and probably impolite and self-centered — little person.
-You might ask yourself these questions.
-Am I too lenient?
+You look at your beautiful child and realize he's become a smarter but more demanding (and probably impolite and self-centered) little person.
+You might ask yourself these questions: Am I too lenient?
 Too strict?
 Is my child doing what he should be at doing this age?
 If you are aware of what to expect from your 3-year-old as far as development, milestones and normal behavior go, you'll both enjoy that journey to 4.

 Social skills, both fine and gross motor skills and language skills have improved.
 Far different than your 2-year-old, kids who are 3 are easier to understand and have a better grasp of communicating their needs.
 Here are some of the milestones to expect from this age group.